EDNAHQ/LearnFlow/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## Learning Projects Guide

+For tips on creating and working through learning projects, see the [Learning Projects Guide](docs/projects.md).